MicrosoftDocs/dynamics-365-project-operations/articles/project-management/external-scheduling.md

 ### Quoting and contracting

-- **Importing Quote Line and Contract Line details** – When quote or contract line details are imported from a project, the application has been tested to support a maximum of only 500 tasks in the WBA, based on a limit of 20 assignments per task.
+- **Importing Quote Line and Contract Line details** – When quote or contract line details are imported from a project, the application has been tested to support a maximum of only 500 tasks in the WBS, based on a limit of 20 assignments per task.

 ### Actuals and invoicing